midastruth/files.md/README.md

 ```

 ## ADRs (Architecture Decision Records)
+- `20.06.2026` Backlinks are now inserted automatically whenever we link a note.
+For our workspace to be cross-platform (so you can view it even in GitHub), we insert backlinks on the fly, and not infer them dynamically.
+That way from any viewer backlinks would work.
 - `01.06.2026` Audio and video are now supported.
 I believe enriching journal with these kind of media can be useful for our emotional healing.
 - `24.05.2026` Unfold everything (images, math, mermaid) in viewport immediately.
 It prevents flickering and doesn't add performance penalty.
 P.S.
 We should also schedule full document unfold on viewportChange, otherwise latex/mermaid block off the viewport won't be folded.
 - `22.05.2026` Added Mermaid support.
 It was decided to lazy-load the script, because mermaid.min.js size is 3MB.
 It's quite a load to load synchronously for such a small app.